mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! question "How do you click on anything in a test?"

-    You can execute intentions and actions programmatically, for UI elements like buttons you can use the *press mouse(x,y)* and *release mouse* statements.
+    You can execute intentions and actions programmatically.
+You can use the *press mouse(x,y)* and *release mouse* statements for UI elements like buttons.

 !!! question "How can you test that code completion works?"

-    You can use a scope test, to check if all items are visible in the menu.
-To check the number of actions in the menu call:
+    You can use a scope test to check if all items are visible in the menu.
+To check the number of actions in the menu, call:

     ```java
     assert true editor component.getNodeSubstituteChooser().isVisible() && editor component.getNodeSubstituteChooser().getNumberOfActions() == n;